statisticsnorway/tink-fpe/README.md

 Format-Preserving Encryption (FPE) is a type of encryption that encrypts data in a way that preserves the format of the original plaintext.
 This means that after encryption, the encrypted data retains the same format as the original plaintext, such as a specific length or character set.

-# Why Tink?

-Google Tink is an open-source cryptographic library developed by Google.
-It provides a simple and secure way for developers to use cryptographic APIs for common cryptographic operations, such as encryption/decryption, signing/verifying signatures, and key management.

-Tink aims to make it easier for developers to use cryptography correctly, by providing a safe and efficient implementation of cryptographic primitives.
-Tink also provides a secure way to handle cryptographic keys, which is crucial for ensuring the security of encrypted data.

-Google Tink provides support for many types of cryptographic operations.
-However, it does not support Format-Preserving Encryption.

 ## Features

 - _Tink FPE_ implements a [Primitive](https://developers.google.com/tink/glossary) that extends the Google Tink framework with support for Format-Preserving Encryption (FPE).